purpism7/Epos/Epos/Assets/VFX_Klaus/Prefabs/Hyper Casual FX/ReadMe_Hyper Casual FX Vol.1.txt

 To use in Built-in, you have to install "Shader Graph" from package manager and also your project version must be 2021.2.0 or higher.

 I put all the effect elements into one textures so that each prefab uses the least amount of material.
+But in [1.4] Optional version I separated materials and textures to reduce memory issues.

 The structure of the texture is as follows.